Zulko/bricks_and_scissors/content/posts/overhangs.md

 This seems to be the approach taken in NEB's GetSet app ([Pryor et al 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0238592)).
 It works well for reasonably sized assemblies, but if you need to find 20+ compatible overhangs the method may rtake some time, and is not guaranteed to produce a large enough overhang set.

-Since DNA overhang design was an important part of my job at the Edinburgh Genome Foundry and customers kept coming up with difficult problems, I implemented in a Python library ([GoldenHinges](https://github.com/Edinburgh-Genome-Foundry/GoldenHinges)) with different approaches which I'll describe below.
+As DNA overhang design was an important part of my job at the Edinburgh Genome Foundry and customers kept coming up with difficult problems, I started a Python library called [GoldenHinges](https://github.com/Edinburgh-Genome-Foundry/GoldenHinges) with different approaches which I'll explain below.

 ### A slick clique trick

 In this approach, you first list all the overhangs that you'll allow yourself to use.
-For instance, all overhangs with at least one G/C and one A/T, which are compatible with ACTC,AGGC, and GATG.
+For instance, all overhangs which have at least one G-or-C and one A-or-T, and are compatible with overhangs ACTC,AGGC, and GATG.
 You generally end up with a restricted set of possible overhangs:

 <img
   src="../../post_assets/overhang_design/overhangs_no_edges.png"